- Learn math concepts

-- chart paper and markers
+- Chart paper and markers or a whiteboard

-- drawing paper
+- Drawing paper

-- glue sticks
+- Glue sticks

-Floor Graphs.
-Use the classroom floor to organize and graph information.
-Ask the class to line up by gender and count how many girls and how many boys there are in the class.
-Invite the girls to stand side by side, each one within a linoleum floor square (or mark squares with masking tape if you have a wood or carpeted floor).
+Step 2: Invite the girls to stand side by side, each one within a linoleum floor square (or mark squares with masking tape if you have a wood or carpeted floor).
 Do the same with the boys.

-Picture Graphs.
-Create picture graphs to record information about the children.
-You may want to ask them to name the different forms of transportation that they use to come to school.
-Draw a bar graph on a large sheet of paper based on the categories named.
+Step 2: Draw a bar graph on a large sheet of paper based on the categories named.
 Add a picture icon in each column to represent each transportation category.
 Then ask each child to write his name on a small sheet of paper and glue it onto the appropriate column.
 Children can graph their favorite lunch foods, classroom areas, books, songs, or animals.

 Remember: If these are children's first experiences with graphing and summarizing information, you may need to model how information is gathered from the different graphs.

-How do you say hello?
-Ask the class to think about all the different words that people use to greet one and another.
-Record their responses on a sheet of chart paper.
+Step 2: Record their responses on a sheet of chart paper or whiteboard.
 Encourage the class to share both English words and words that they may use in their home language.
 How many different ways to say hello did they learn?

-Eating Fractions by Bruce McMillan
+- Eating Fractions by Bruce McMillan

-Hello!
+- Hello!
 Goodbye! by Aliki

-This Is the Way We Go to School by Edith Baer
+- This Is the Way We Go to School by Edith Baer

 Ask children to think of things they can find out from family members in order to create a family information graph.
 They may want to learn about favorite colors, favorite foods, or the favorite games for each family member.
 Record children's responses on chart paper.
 Next, invite them to choose two or three questions.
 Create a form for families to complete with their children to record the requested information.